-Data Protection Act 2018
+Data Protection Act 2018 (UK GDPR)

-Controls how personal information is used by organisations, businesses or the government.
-The Data Protection Act 2018 is the UK's implementation of the General Data Protection Regulation (GDPR).
+This Act controls how personal information is handled by organisations and is the UK's implementation of the General Data Protection Regulation (GDPR).
+It applies to all personal data processed by schools.
+Key principles require data to be: